Memoona-Chandio/shopsphere-ecommerce/README.md

-# 🎮 RaMe RetroVerse

-RaMe RetroVerse is a retro gaming website that brings together classic and nostalgic games in one simple and enjoyable platform.
+# 🛒 ShopSphere - Smart E-Commerce Platform

+ShopSphere is a modern e-commerce website designed to provide a simple and interactive online shopping experience.

-Users can explore different retro games, search for their favorite game, and use the Play button to access the game.
+Users can explore products, search and filter items, save favorites, manage their shopping cart, and complete the checkout process.

 ## ✨ Features

-- Home, Games, and About pages
-- Collection of classic retro games
-- Search games by name
-- Play buttons for accessing games
+- Product browsing
+- Product search
+- Category filtering
+- Product sorting
+- Shopping cart
-- Retro-inspired user interface
+- Wishlist
+- Recently viewed products
+- Product details
+- Coupon functionality
+- Checkout system
+- Dark mode
+- LocalStorage support
-- Responsive layout
+- Responsive design
-- Simple navigation

 ## 🛠️ Technologies Used

 - HTML5
 - CSS3
 - JavaScript
+- LocalStorage

 ## 📁 Main Files

-- `index.html` - Home page
+- `index.html` - Main e-commerce interface
-- `game.html` - Games page
-- `about.html` - About page
-- `style.css` - Website styling
+- `style.css` - Website design and responsive styling
-- `script.js` - Game search functionality
+- `script.js` - Shopping functionality and interactions

 ## 🚀 How to Run

 1. Download or clone the repository.
 2. Open the project folder.
 3. Open `index.html` in your browser.
-4. Explore the website and games.
+4. Browse products and explore the shopping features.

 ## 🎯 Project Purpose

-The purpose of this project is to create a simple retro gaming platform while practicing frontend web development using HTML, CSS, and JavaScript.
+The purpose of ShopSphere is to practice frontend development by building an interactive e-commerce website with common online shopping features.